awilkescom/alexbet/site/content/docs/5.3/getting-started/introduction.md

 ---
 layout: docs
-title: Get started with Bootstrap
+title: Get started with alexbet
-description: Bootstrap is a powerful, feature-packed frontend toolkit.
+description: Alexbet is a powerful, feature-packed gambling frontend toolkit.
 Build anything—from prototype to production—in minutes.
 group: getting-started
 aliases:
   - "/docs/5.3/getting-started/"